Platforms

 You need to focus on solutions that protect from both internal and external attacks.
 For internal attacks, as the ones that happened in Honda and TSMC, you need a solution that provides the control of all file transfers across the entire plant, supporting an internal policy that can be configured and for the system to allow full auditability.

 Externally, you need to limit and control the access of third parties like system integrators (SI) and tool providers.
 That way, all the data passes through a centralized inspection zone allowing your organization to avoid risks of internal contamination.
-You need a solution that delivers secure, configurable end-to-end remote IoT connectivity across a closed, private network to allow machine owners, SIs, and OEMs to remotely collaborate in ways that improve equipment performance at every stage of the process and lifecycle while protecting valuable intellectual property (IP).
+You need a solution that delivers secure, configurable end-to-end remote connectivity across a closed, private network to allow machine owners, SIs, and OEMs to remotely collaborate in ways that improve equipment performance at every stage of the process and lifecycle while protecting valuable intellectual property (IP).

 What You Can Learn from TSMC